bettercallsundim/social-media-mern/README.md

 - photos are hosted in cloudinary
 - Users can comment on any post
 - Users can change Display Picture and Name
-- Authetication implemented with Firebase
+- Authentication implemented with Firebase